sanger-tol/tolqc/tolqc-api/README.md

 - Their methods are called by resources
 - They dump and load data using schemas
 - They interact with the database using models

+## Additional features

+### Extra fields

+Models may support extra fields, that are not defined in the schema, by specifying an ExtColumn named 'ext'.

+These can be added to, in POST/PATCH requests, by specifying key:value pairs that should be added in the document-level meta (see JSON:API spec), in a field named "ext".

 ## TODO

-- Research how to unify Detail and List schemas into one class
-- Get schema validation working, especially concerning required fields